gojek/clickstream-web/docs/how-to-guides/use-mulitple-instance.md

-# Use multiple Clickstream instance in single application
+# Use multiple Clickstream instance

-Using multiple instance can have some unintended behavior such as “duplicate events being fired”.
+Using multiple Clickstream instance in a single application can have some unintended behavior such as “duplicate events being fired”.

-**Few aspects to know before using multiple instances -**
+## Background

+Before using multiple instances, you should be aware of a few behavioral aspects.

-1. Each clickstream instance runs an interval for batching which keeps running periodically.
+1. Each clickstream instance runs an independent interval for batching which keeps running periodically.

-2. Clickstream uses indexedDB as storage on client side, each instance is initialized with a default storage name which is same for all the instances.
+2. Clickstream uses [indexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) as storage on client side, each instance is initialized with a default database name which is same for all the instances.

+## Suggestions

-**Suggested ways to use multiple instances -**
+Here are some suggested way to use multiple instances depending on the use-case.

-1. If the objective is to initialize multiple non concurrent instances, make sure to call [free](https://github.com/gojek/clickstream-web/blob/main/docs/reference/methods.md#free) method on the first instance before making a new instance.
+1. If the objective is to initialize multiple non concurrent instances, make sure to call [free](https://github.com/gojek/clickstream-web/blob/main/docs/reference/methods.md#free) method on the first instance before creating a new instance.

 ```js
 // Sample code